-Social Security to Census Crosswalks
+Social Security to Census Crosswalk

-- MLP version 1.2: released April 2024 -
+- MLP version 2.0: released July 2025 -

 Linking Method

 We use the Social Security applications file (SS-5) combined with the death records file to link individuals to the censuses.
 For each Social Security Number, multiple entries may exist due to changes or replacements of SSNs or because of corrections to the information.
 To fully leverage the available information, all recorded first names, last names, birth dates, birthplaces, and parents' names are employed in the linking process.
-The linking procedure is similar to that used for census-to-census linking, modified to account for the lack of household contextual information (stage 2 linking) and for variables not present in the Social Security records.
+The linking procedure is similar to that used for census-to-census linking, modified to account for the lack of household contextual information and for variables not present in the Social Security records.

-Underlying NUMIDENT Data
+Underlying Numident Data

-The original NUMIDENT files used by IPUMS are public-use data disseminated by the National Archives and Records Administration.
-The full NUMIDENT data contain a number of variables not included in the crosswalk files, including women's surnames prior to marriage.
+The original Numident files used by IPUMS are public-use data disseminated by the National Archives and Records Administration.
+The full Numident data contain a number of variables not included in the crosswalk files, including women's surnames prior to marriage.
 MLP uses this information to link the Social Security records to the census.
-The more extensive NUMIDENT information used by IPUMS is available to researchers who have obtained access to the restricted IPUMS data.
+The more extensive Numident information used by IPUMS is available to researchers who have obtained access to the restricted IPUMS data.
 Contact ipumsres@umn.edu with inquiries.

 Citation and terms of use